parkershamblin/opencv-OSRS1/README.md

 # opencv-OSRS
+(Project created in 2020 but reuploaded in 2022)
 This program automates cow farming in Old School RuneScape by leveraging OpenCV and a custom-trained cascade classifier model, which I trained on images of RuneScape gameplay.
 PyAutoGUI is used to interact with the game through mouse actions, while the image processing runs in real time.

 ## Demo: